 I don’t think people should be sent to prison for not being able to pay a debt.
-So I was pleased at two recent pieces of news about imprisonment for debts.
+It rarely happens, but it’s important to know the sorts of debt where this is a possibility.

-What debts can you be sent to prison for?
+What sorts debts can you be sent to prison for?

 - council tax arrears, see National Debtline’s Factsheet;

 - income tax and VAT debts, this is very rare as it’s used mainly for large scale tax evasion rather than just owing money, see Tax Aid’s Factsheet which looks at HMRC’s other enforcement options;